Block-Logic/bl-rails-template/README.md

 - config/deploy/* to provide the host names for each deployment target.
 - config/deploy.rb to update the project name & other deployment settings.
-- Run `EDITOR=vim rails credentials:edit` to initialize the Rails encrypted credentials files.
-See config/credentials.example.yml for some of the environment variables that you should copy to config/credentials.yml.enc
-- config/database.yml to reflect the proper database name and other settings.
-There is an example in `config/database.example.yml`
 - Look at `config/initializers/site_information.rb` and make changes as needed to the constant values shown there.
 - Perform a 'find all' to look for 'fmaprivacy' and 'fmadata'.
 Modify those values as needed.
 - You will also need to go through the views to remove/change some of the current boiler plate, logo, etc.